ecliptik/deploy-example/README.md

 # deploy-example

-This repository contains a simple [Ruby](https://www.ruby-lang.org) application All configuration to run a basic app is included.
+This repository contains a simple [Ruby](https://www.ruby-lang.org) application.
+All configuration to run the app is included.

-The following tasks will guage an applicants ability to understand the application and how to run it in containerized environments.
+The following tasks will guage an applicants ability to understand the application and how to run and deploy it in containerized environments.

 ## Task 1